DeMaCS-UNICAL/BrainyBot/README.md

 All the modules are currently loosely integrated.
 You can however test the full stack of the application (ScreenshotServer -> Vision -> Decision making -> Python Client -> Tappy server -> Tapsterbot, this way:

 1. Ensure ScreenshotServer and Tappy server are up and running and reachable from your configured IP:Ports.
+2. Open two terminal windows, T1 and T2.
-2. On a first terminal, move to the `AI` folder, and switch to your environment:
+3. On T1, move to the `AI` folder, and switch to your environment:

             conda activate p36
             export PYTHONPATH=.:$PYTHONPATH

-3. On a second terminal, move to the `tapsterbot-original/clients/python` folder and keep the following command running. (**note: the python client invoked from within runstream.pl currently requires Python 2.7 and NOT Python 3**.
+4. On T2, move to the `tapsterbot-original/clients/python` folder and keep the following command running. (**note: the python client invoked from within runstream.pl currently requires Python 2.7 and NOT Python 3**.
 Python 3.6 is needed for the AI module, instead):

             tail -f -n0 ../../../AI/coord.txt | perl runstream.pl

-Open the Candy Crush Saga game and start a game on a level of choice.
-Then run on the first terminal:
+5. Open the Candy Crush Saga game and start a game on a level of choice.
+6. Run on T1:

             python examples/main.py | tee -a coord.txt